sentryco/Telemetry/README.md

 - 🐛 Error and crash reporting.
 Get ahead of bad UX by getting notified if there are bugs
 - 🌍 Usage data.
 Which markets are using the app.
 Improve the app for that market etc

+> **Warning**
+> 🚧 Currenly using GA3 API which is sunset in July.
+This .ib will migrate to GA4 before that.

 ### Events
 With the Telemetry's event() method, you can monitor any event you want.
 ```swift